prahimi94/groupie-tracker/README.md

 ## Description
 Groupie Trackers consists on receiving a given API and manipulate the data contained in it, in order to create a site, displaying the information.

+This project used to filter artists data based on user selections.

 It will be given an API, that consists in four parts:

 The first one, artists, containing information about some bands and artists like their name(s), image, in which year they began their activity, the date of their first album and the members.